 New Ark College opened as a degree-granting institution in 1834 and was renamed Delaware College in 1843.
 Abraham Lincoln signed the Morrill Land-Grant Act on July 2, 1862 which sold 30,000 acres of Federal land per state to create a system of land grant colleges to teach agriculture and the mechanical arts (engineering) to each state's citizens.
 Delaware College closed during the Civil War but reopened in 1870 as one of just 36 land grant colleges in the United States.
 In 1887, Grover Cleveland signed the Hatch Act that provided Federal grant funds to build agricultural experiment stations at land grant colleges like Delaware.
 In 1914, Woodrow Wilson signed the Smith-Lever Act that dedicated federal funding to cooperative extensions at land-grant schools to translate research and instruction to the citizens through public service.
-In 2008, Joseph R. Biden was elected as the 47th Vice President of the United States of

-America.
 In 2014, the University of Delaware celebrated the 100-year anniversary of the 1914 Smith-Lever Act that authorized the Cooperative Extension System.
-That same years, UD also celebrated the centennial of the Women's College that opened in 1914 with 58 students and was later joined with the men's college in 1921 to become the University of Delaware.
+In 2014 UD also celebrated the centennial of the Women's College that opened in 1914 with 58 students and was later joined with the men's college in 1921 to become the University of Delaware.